What is AGRITOURISM?

-We prefer late morning/early afternoon visits Tuesday through Friday.
+We prefer late morning/early afternoon visits Tuesday through Thursday.
 All visits must be scheduled and approved in advance.
-Payment can be made at time of visit but we prefer to know the head count in advance.
-Contact us through this website or call us 610.608.5337
+Payment is made at time of scheduling through our ‘Make An Appointment’ tab.

 Extreme heat or cold make for uncomfortable visits for everyone, as does torrential rain and deep snow.
 We always keep an eye on the weather so if it’s looking lousy we will reach out and make an alternate plan if needed.

 YES!!
 We have a llama, chickens, roosters, ducks, bunnies, dogs, cats and even a giant tortoise.
 Please be aware that we don’t allow chasing or teasing any of the animals.

 We follow the safety guidelines as they are dictated by Pennsylvania Governor Wolf.
 At very least, please bring a mask and use common sense.
 If anyone in your party has been exposed, feels symptomatic, or has been diagnosed with COVID-19 in the past 14 days please, please, please stay home.
 Our herd isn’t going anywhere and we would much rather reschedule your visit.
 This goes for any germs! 🙂